 If we feel a course may be inappropriate for a student, we reserve the right to ask for an initial flying assessment (charged at our normal rates).
 Very occasionally, if a student is not progressing at a suitable pace, we may recommend that he/she does not continue with the course or considers alternative training.

-Some courses, including the Advanced PPL and AOPA Aerobatics Certificate, require students to demonstrate that they have met the required standard by passing a formal flight test at the end of the course.
-This is usually at additional cost.
+Some courses, including the Advanced PPL and EASA Aerobatic Rating Certificate, require students to demonstrate that they have met the required standard by being "safe and competent" at manoeuvres, in order to complete the course.
+The AOPA Aerobatics courses have test at the end of the course, usually at additional cost.

 5. Flying Time/Operating Hours/No. Trips per day